CyclotronResearchCentre/bidsme/README.md

 > N.B.
 Even with subject and session folders present, there is a possibility to determine them directly from data files.
 In order to do this  in corresponding [plugin](#wf_plugin) the `session.subject` must be set to `None`, making it undefined.
-But undefined subjects and sessions make subject selection unavailible.
+But undefined subjects and sessions make subject selection unavailable.

-If one need to rename subjects and/or sessions, it can be done with plug-in functions `SubjectEP` and `SessionEP` or by renaming directly folders in the prepeared dataset.
+If one need to rename subjects and/or sessions, it can be done with plug-in functions `SubjectEP` and `SessionEP` or by renaming directly folders in the prepared dataset.

 Once the data-files are identified, they are placed into prepared dataset, which follows loosely the basic BIDS structure: